morphism-org/morphism/packages/fp/README.md

 # @morphism/fp

-A faithful re-export of [fp-ts](https://github.com/gcanti/fp-ts) that uses declaration merging to allow access to both a type, _and_ all methods on that type, using only a single import statement.
+A faithful re-export of [fp-ts](https://github.com/gcanti/fp-ts) that uses declaration merging to allow access to both a type _and_ all methods on that type, using only a single import statement.

 ### Examples

-Here's example using `TaskEither` from `fp-ts`:
+Here's an example using `TaskEither` from `fp-ts`:
 ```typescript
 import { TaskEither } from "fp-ts/lib/TaskEither"
 import * as TE from "fp-ts/lib/TaskEither"